||2508 Patrick F. Taylor Hall

 Industrial engineers engage in ergonomics and human factors engineering, safety engineering, work systems design, methods development and improvement, lean systems analysis, information systems design, industrial automation and robotics, systems integration, manufacturing processes design, facilities and plant layout/design, production planning and control, material handling and supply chain systems, operation research and logistics, computer modeling and simulation, quality assurance, statistical analysis and control, and reliability engineering.

 The industrial engineer combines the abilities of an engineer and a manager.
 These include an aptitude for mathematics, statistics, and economics, as well as for the basic engineering sciences; an interest in working with people and systems that produce goods or services; and the ability to analyze, synthesize, and integrate technical knowledge in practical ways.

-The program objectives, within the first few years after graduation, for graduates from the BSIE program at LSU are:
+The program objectives are, within the first few years after graduation, for graduates from the BSIE program at LSU will:

 - Create value for organizations by developing and implementing effective solutions that balance intellectual, ethical, and societal considerations in design and improvement of operation and management systems so as to safely and efficiently produce and deliver the organization’s products and services.
 In particular, graduates will provide this value in industries of economic importance to Louisiana and the Gulf Coast region, including construction; process industries; energy; information technology; traditional manufacturing; transportation and distribution; and healthcare.

 - Function effectively in their organizations in settings that are diverse, global, and multi-disciplinary; lead diverse teams and working collaboratively; advance to leadership roles within their organizations, and be entrepreneurial within their companies or in creating and leading new companies.